Online Phase: Indirect Reconstruction

 Proper Orthogonal Decomposition with Interpolation (POD-I)

-In this section, we are going to use the estimated parameter (using \(M_{max}\) measures) to reconstruct the non-observable fields (pressure and velocity) using POD-I.
+We are going to use the estimated parameter (using \(M_{max}\) measures) to reconstruct the non-observable fields (pressure and velocity) using POD-I. This procedure is very similar to the case of Tutorial 1, in which the parameter was assumed to be known a priori and not determined by the measures.

 [19]: